open-power-ref-design-toolkit/opsmgr/README.rst

     the ELK stack

-  * execution of playbooks/site.yml Ansible playbook to deploy OpsMgr services and dashboards (within OpenStack Horizon containers), completely installs the Nagios server and the ELK stack services, and configure haproxy and database services
+  * execution of playbooks/site.yml Ansible playbook to deploy OpsMgr services and dashboards (within OpenStack Horizon containers), completely install the Nagios server and the ELK stack services, and configure haproxy and database services

   * execution of playbooks/target.yml Ansible playbook to deploy endpoint services for Nagios (NRPE)